pathan-07/pathan-07/README.md

 - 👀 I’m interested in Artificial intelligence and Machine Learning.

-- -😎Intern at CodSoft as Python Developer.
+- -😎Ex-Intern at CodSoft as Python Developer.

 - 🌱 I’m currently learning Computer Science and Engineering.